DeanHuffnagle/Hacking_Playbook/Introduction/Welcome.md

 All the commands in this playbook will assume these variables are set.

-**Note:** *Every new shell session you will need to re-set these variables as they do not persist to other sessions.*
+**Note:** *Every new shell session you will need to re-set these variables as they do not persist to other sessions